 - Vermont has more craft breweries per capita than any other state.
 View a map listing nearly 30 establishments; plan your route; pick up a "passport" and take the Vermont Brewery Challenge.
 Get a stamp on each visit to a Vermont brewery.
 The more stamps, the better the prize, from a bottle opener to beer gear!
 Or, let someone else do the driving with Burlington Brew Tours or Vermont Backroad Tours.

 Great Festivals, Great Fun

 The six states all host beer festivals and Oktoberfests, where you can taste the best of the best under one roof.
-Here are some of the most popular for 2014.
+Here are some of the most popular.
 Great live music and food are part of the fun.

 - Also see this list of New England brew festivals.

 New England's Octoberfests

 Below are just a few of the Octoberfest events you'll find amidst the beautiful fall colors of the region.